-- Demonstrated ability to work independently and prioritize multiple deadlines.
+- Ability to work effectively under multiple deadlines.

 We offer an exciting and innovative work environment with a culture committed to serving all members of our community.
 As a leading not-for-profit, community service organization, our Association relies heavily on fundraising to support the wide range of programs we proudly provide the communities we serve.
 Our expectation is that all staff promotes participation of their branch fundraising efforts in some capacity.